chanzuckerberg/cryoet-data-portal/docs/neuroglancer_quickstart.md

 * Scrolling changes the plane, but not the Zoom level.
 * Shift + click to rotate the image for oblique slicing.
 This can be used when the lamella from the CryoET 3D data needs adjustment to be perpendicular to the desired plane for slicing.
-* The Annotations tab in Neuroglancer is for adding additional annotations and not related to the annotations provided on the CryoET Data Portal.
 * Tomograms and annotations are pre-loaded into Neuroglancer but some annotations may not be visible by default.
 Click on a layer with strikethrough text to make the layer visible in the canvas.
+* The Annotations tab in Neuroglancer is for adding additional annotations and not related to the annotations provided on the CryoET Data Portal.
+Use the Rendering tab to adjust annotations pre-loaded in Neuroglancer.
 * Layers highlighted in magenta can be hidden in the 3D mesh by double clicking the segmentation in the 2D view.
 Double clicking the 2D segmentation will make it re-appear in the 3D viewer.
-* 2D rendering vs the 3D rendering